Caribbean Story Part 3: Change Happens

-The first Sunday in April, 1947 (April 6) Mattie Spooner and her children were seated for their Easter Sunday breakfast when they heard a knock at the door.
+On Sunday April 6, 1947, Mattie Spooner and her children were seated for their Easter Sunday breakfast when they heard a knock at the door.
 Mona reluctantly pulled away from the sight and scent of fried johnny cake and stewed saltfish to answer the visitor.

 It was Janie Davis.
 “Good Morning, Miss Mona.
-Please tell you all mother that I’m going to get the midwife for Lulu.”
+Please tell you all mother that I gone to get the midwife for Lulu.”
 She left.

 Mona called after her.
 “Tell Mamma, or tell Manny?”

 “Child, don’t bother me.
 Tell whoever want to know.”
-Janie would apologize later for her brash response.
+Janie did not have politeness on her mind.